 1. RULES ACKNOWLEDGEMENT

-The Captain’s Meeting takes place, Wednesday, June 21st, at 7:30pm in the tent at Marina Shores, 2100 Marina Shores Drive, Virginia Beach, VA.
+▾ The Captain’s Meeting takes place Wednesday, June 21st, 2023 at 7:30 PM on the point at Southside Marina, 416 Southside Road, Virginia Beach, VA 23451.
 Rules are subject to change.
 Final instructions are given at the Captain’s Meeting.

 2. PERMITS AND LICENSES